 - Curved blade

 - No sheath

 Review of Shun Classic Chef’s Knife

-This is one of Shun’s premier Chef knives, and it’s easy to see why.
+As we mentioned in our review of Shun Knives, this is one of Shun’s premier Chef’s knives, and it’s easy to see why.
 From the design of the knife and the handle, this is clearly a knife that is sought out by professional and home chefs alike.
 This knife has been described as a “tiny sword,” and when you see the videos of it, you can understand why.
-It is an extremely sharp and easy-to-use knife, easily making the list of our best cooking chef knives under $200.
+It is an extremely sharp and easy-to-use knife, easily making the list of our best cooking knives under $200.

 With a 4.7 out of 5 stars and over 1,600 ratings, you can see that Shun knives are a thing of beauty and a great addition to any kitchen.